tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   df = df.dropna()
   ```

+  * Here, unlike previous examples with two separate variables, `Return` values are regressed against `Lagged_Return` values.
+This is called auto-regression, and will be further discussed in day 2.

   * A column of lagged returns is created by shifting each value downward by 1 row.

   * NaN values must be dropped.